 Tovah would LOVE to do Dolly on Broadway.
 She would love to explore her even deeper.

-She wants to take the audience by the “kahonas” and move them.
+She wants to take the audience by the “kahunas” and move them.
 She wants to show an early American immigrant love story.
 It doesn’t need a cartoon.

-She knew she didn’t no. She willed that she didn’t know.
+She knew she didn’t know.
+She willed that she didn’t know.
 She met Herbie and fell in love with him.
 She loved her girls to the best of her ability.

 Tovah loves people.

 That’s why she’s in the theater.
 It gives such happiness to people and it’s a safe space.
 It’s safer on stage than in life.
 Carol Channing says it’s the safest place in the world.
-The audience are already converts.
+The audience is already converted.
 They’ve paid their money.
 They want to be with you.